cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### October 06, 2025
 #### Checking runnings of `fbs_M003` and `fbs_M004`

-Issue in output folder.
-Need to be runned again.
+Issue in output folder in the server side.
+Need to run everything again.
 Script S02 was refactored.

 ### October 08, 2025
 #### Checking runnings of `fbs_M003` and `fbs_M004`